-The Kyocera Group's business environment involves volatility, uncertainty, complexity,
+The Kyocera Group's business environment involves volatility, uncertainty, complexity, and ambiguity, driving the need to review our supply chain to shore up economic security amidst the decoupling of the world's economies.

 The Kyocera Group will strive to reinforce our management foundation and achieve sustainable growth by pursuing risk management, compliance, and BCP activities essential for survival in these uncertain times.